-High quality Galician translations by the translation agency Fasttranslator
+High quality Galician translations by Fasttranslator

 Spanish is just one of the many languages spoken on the Iberian Peninsula.
 The Galician language, sometimes called „galego“, is spoken in northwestern Spain.
 It belongs to the non-Castilian national languages.
 It was recognized as an official language at the beginning of the 1980s.
 Galician is spoken by about three and a half million people.
 Galician originally formed in unison with Portuguese and is still closely related to Spanish today.
 Professional translators know the tricks and gimmicks that go hand-in-hand with Galician.
 For this reason, you should only employ native speaking professionals who have masterful proficiency in the language.
 We have the translators you’re looking for and can provide you with the suited professional for every subject area and every language combination.
 Let our experienced project managers advise you and send us your text by email or using the request form.